midhunkalarikkal/FullDomain/Notes/DSA3.md

 ## `Tree` ##
 ==============
 - A tree is a hierarchical and non linear datastructure that consist of nodes connected by edges
-- In linear datastructure the time required to search is propositional to the size of the data set
-- Like Trees non linear nature allows quicker and easier access to the data
+- Non linear structure allows quicker and easier access to the data
 - A tree will not contain loops or cycle
 - There is exactly one root node in a tree.
-- Every node except the root has exactly one parent node, and each node can have zero or more children nodes.
+- Every node except the root has exactly one parent node, and each node can have zero or more child nodes.
-- There is a unique path from the root to any other node.
+- There is a unique path from the root node to any other node.

 `Terminology`
 ---------------